 What Is Hypothyroidism?

-Hypothyroidism occurs when the thyroid gland, a small organ located in the front of the neck, fails to produce enough hormones.
-Although the thyroid is modest in size, it’s very powerful.
-The hormones it produces affect the way your body uses its energy.
+Hypothyroidism occurs when your thyroid gland, a small organ in the front of your neck, cannot produce enough hormones.
+Although the thyroid is modest in size, it’s mighty.
+The hormones affect the way your body uses its energy.
 Functions like metabolism, growth and development slow down when your body doesn’t produce enough hormones, usually caused by the thyroid in some capacity. (x)

-The pituitary gland located in the brain determines levels of the two main thyroid hormones, triiodothyronine (T3) and thyroxine (T4).
-It secretes thyroid-stimulating hormone (TSH) to tell the thyroid to produce more T3 and T4 as needed (x).
-Then, once the thyroid receives the signal to start making more hormones, it uses iodine that we get from food to help make them (x).
+The pituitary gland near the brain determines levels of the two main thyroid hormones, triiodothyronine (T3) and thyroxine (T4).
+It secretes thyroid-stimulating hormone (TSH) to tell the thyroid to produce more T3 and T4 as needed. (x) Then, once the thyroid receives the signal to make more hormones, it uses iodine from the food we eat to help make your hormones. (x)

-The thyroid depends on many things like the brain, the pituitary gland and iodine levels to function correctly.
+The thyroid depends on the central nervous system (brain), the pituitary gland and iodine levels to function correctly.
 However, sometimes when the pituitary gland or thyroid are not working correctly, your body can go awry.
 If not handled correctly or appropriately diagnosed by a healthcare provider, down the rabbit hole you go.
-About 5 percent of the general population has hypothyroidism and that number jumps to 20 percent for women over the age of 60 (x).
+About 5 percent of the general population has hypothyroidism, and that number jumps to 20 percent for women over the age of 60 based on their lifestyle. (x)

 Symptoms of Hypothyroidism

 Not everyone experiences the same symptoms of hypothyroidism.
 They depend on the stage of the condition, age, gender and genetics.
-In addition, sometimes they develop slowly and are confused with changes that tend to occur with aging.
-Symptoms include (x, x, x):
+In addition, sometimes they develop slowly and become confused with changes that tend to occur with aging.
+Symptoms include: (x) (x) (x)

 - Weight gain